expo/expo/docs/pages/build-reference/build-configuration.md

 #### 5. Next steps

 That's all there is to configuring a project to be compatible with EAS Build.
-However, there's one final step.
-You'll be prompted to commit all the changes we made for you.
-You can choose to review them before committing.
-Also, specify the git commit message or use the default one.
+There is one final step — you'll be prompted to commit all the changes we made for you.
+You can choose to review them before committing, and you can either specify the git commit message or use a default message.

 <ImageSpotlight alt="Application identifier prompts in eas build:configure" src="/static/images/eas-build/configure/03-next-steps.png" containerStyle={{ paddingBottom: 0 }} />